twboom/Be4stBoard/README.md

 Please note: I'm not a developer, it is *not* my job.
 That's why my code can be very sloppy!

+## Features
+Be4stBoard now only has one feature, the soundboard!
+However, you can find *all* the sources on the [sources] page!

+Spoiler alert, new features are in the making!

 ## Be4stSie
 Be4stSie is a good friend of mine, he makes YouTube videos and streams on Twitch.
 Here are his socials: